askmeegs/build-a-platform-with-krm/3-app-dev/README.md

       kustomize:
         paths:
           - "cymbalbank-app-config/overlays/dev"
   - name: staging
+    deploy:
+      kustomize:
+        paths:
+          - "cymbalbank-app-config/overlays/prod"
   - name: prod
+    deploy:
+      kustomize:
+        paths:
+          - "cymbalbank-app-config/overlays/prod"

 ```

-Some info on how this file works:
+More info:
 - A skaffold.yaml file defines configuration that the skaffold tool will use to build container images.
+- Skaffold uses KRM to define its own API - meaning, you're using KRM (this config file) to deploy KRM (the manifests in `cymbalbank-app-config`).
+More specifically, skaffold defines its own Kubernetes API (`skaffold`), versioned at `v2alpha4`, with a `kind` and various subfields.
 - Here, we're telling skaffold to build multiple container images (`artifacts`) - frontend, ledgerwriter, etc..
 - The Java images will be built with [Jib](https://github.com/GoogleContainerTools/jib/), a container building tool for Java, and the Python images (frontend, userservice, contacts, loadgenerator) will be built with the default Docker.
-- We're using the
-- We define multiple [profiles](), including dev, staging, and prod, which
+- We define multiple [profiles](https://skaffold.dev/docs/environment/profiles/), including dev, staging, and prod.
+Each uses a different "flavor," or overlay, of the Kubernetes manifests stored in cymbalbank-app-config (Described in more detail in the `kustomize` section below.)

-- Skaffold uses KRM to define its own API - meaning, you're using KRM (this config file) to deploy KRM (the manifests in `cymbalbank-app-config`).
-More specifically, skaffold defines its own Kubernetes API (`skaffold`), versioned at `v2alpha4`, with a `kind` and various subfields.

 3. **Copy `skaffold.yaml`** into your app source repo.